Skip to content

 Setup for Claude Desktop

-2. Enable the MCP server
+2. Enable the local connector

 3. Click "Configure Claude Desktop".
 This writes the configuration into Claude Desktop's config file for you.